 The final technical deliverables are:

-Updated BNPP PSA Level 1 in power mode report.
+Updated BNPP-1 PSA Level 1 in power mode report.
 This report will document the assumptions of the analyses and the relevant results.
-It will be provided in paper and electronically.
+It will be provided in paper and electronically. (power and shutdown modes)

 Electronic copies of all relevant PSA models, important work files and output files of the analyses.